Panel Flying Impressions

 Should I get a GNS480, 430/530, or SL-30/40 for my COM2?

 This is a tough question.
 I still think that if you're going to add an expensive Nav/Com/GPS, you should consider the GNS480.
-It's the most capable system, with it's WAAS, and you really can't rely on Garmin adding WAAS on schedule or budget to their other models.
-(Although soon they will have the new WAAS enabled 430W/530W out, but they'll cost even more than the 480 will, believe it or not!)
-I'm glad I have it, but I don't know what's the "best" way.
-The remote-mount Freeflight GPS would take up less panel space, and actually integrate better and add some additional functionality to the Chelton, but the on-screen display and traffic on the GNS480 is nice and it serves as a total stand-alone backup and makes you legal for any approach too.
-I've used my GNS480 for running side-by-side flight plans, for grabbing my ATIS/AWOS, and viewing traffic, but have not yet flown an approach on it yet.
-The Chelton is so much easier to fly approaches with and the flight planning is so much better, than the 480 is kind of relegated to the background.
-With Cheltons, a person can get a hugely capable system with just an SL-30 and SL-40 combo, if you add the freeflight GPS.
-I did fly an ILS and compare the needles between the GNS480's CDI and the SL-30's Chelton-displayed CDI....both were dead on accurate.
+But, since they're hard to get now, the 430W is an acceptable substitute.
+The GNS480 is the most capable system for IFR use, once you learn how to use it, and the 430W is more of a very enhanced VFR GPS with approach capability, to many people.
+I'm glad I have the 480, but I don't know what's the "best" way.
+The remote-mount Freeflight or Chelton WAAS GPS would take up less panel space, and actually integrate better and add some additional functionality to the Chelton, but the on-screen display and traffic on the GNS480 is nice and it serves as a total stand-alone backup and makes you legal for any approach too.
+I think if you have a Chelton system, it gets to be a tough choice as to what's a better way to go.
+I've used my GNS480 for running side-by-side flight plans, for grabbing my ATIS/AWOS, and viewing traffic, but rarely flown an approach on it yet.
+The Chelton is so much easier to fly approaches with and the flight planning is so much better, than the ANY of the others, they get relegated to the background.
+This is why using one of the remote-mount WAAS GPS's is attractive, because you can now have Gamma 3 WAAS LPV capability totally integrated with the Chelton system, whereas done any other way, you really should be loading the approach TOO on the other navigator, even if you fly it on the Chelton.
+With Cheltons, a person can get a hugely capable system with just an SL-30 and SL-40 combo, if you add the freeflight or Chelton GPS.
+I did fly an ILS and compare the needles between the GNS480's CDI and the SL-30's Chelton-displayed CDI....both were dead on accurate, and in 440+ hours, I've never had a hiccup out of the built-in GPS on my Chelton's AHRS.

 Should I use Push-Pull or Throttle Quadrant?